emsig/empymod/README.rst

     space-frequency and space-time domains.
   - ``dipole_k``: as ``dipole``, but returns the wavenumber-frequency domain response.
-  - ``gpr``: calculates the ground-penetrating radar response for given central frequency, using a Ricker wavelet (experimental).
+  - ``gpr``: computes the ground-penetrating radar response for given central frequency, using a Ricker wavelet (experimental).
   - ``analytical``: interface to the analytical, space-frequency and space-time domain solutions.

 - Hankel transforms (wavenumber-frequency to space-frequency transform):

-  - Digital Linear Filters DLF (using included filters or providing own ones)
+  - DLF: Digital Linear Filters (using included filters or providing own ones)
-  - Quadrature with extrapolation QWE
+  - QWE: Quadrature with extrapolation
-  - Adaptive quadrature QUAD
+  - QUAD: Adaptive quadrature

 - Fourier transforms (space-frequency to space-time transform):

-  - Digital Linear Filters DLF (using included filters or providing own ones)
+  - DLF: Digital Linear Filters (using included filters or providing own ones)
-  - Quadrature with extrapolation QWE
+  - QWE: Quadrature with extrapolation
-  - Logarithmic Fast Fourier Transform FFTLog
+  - FFTLog: Logarithmic Fast Fourier Transform
-  - Fast Fourier Transform FFT
+  - FFT: Fast Fourier Transform

 - Analytical, space-frequency and space-time domain solutions: